owaspcornucopia/cornucopia-cheatsheets-llm/README.md

 |----|------------|--------|---------|
 | 6 | false | No RAG, vector DB, or MCP sources to poison | [LLM6](help/LLM6.md) |
 | Ace | false | Creative/novel placeholder — not a specific threat | [LLMA](help/LLMA.md) |

+## License

+This work is a derivative of OWASP Cornucopia, used under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license.
+This derivative work is also published under the same CC BY-SA 4.0 license.
+While this license explicitly permits free commercial use, a significant amount of time and effort went into adapting and maintaining this resource.
+If your organization derives commercial value from this material (e.g., for internal training, client audits, or commercial services), we kindly request that you consider supporting our ongoing work with a [voluntary donation](https://owasp.org/donate/?reponame=cornucopia&title=OWASP+Cornucopia).